The Future of the Death Penalty in the U.S.: A Texas-Sized Crisis

 As the number of people on death row and the number of people executed in this country continue to grow, the patterns of racial disparity will become clearer and more disgraceful.
 What has been a perennial problem in Texas’ administration of the death penalty will become apparent as a national problem as well.

-The Crisis of Representation in Texas Up
+The Crisis of Representation in Texas Top

 “You are an extremely intelligent jury.
 You’ve got that man’s life in your hands.
 You can take it or not.
-That’s all I have to say.”
+That’s all I have to say.”—entire defense offered by a Texas attorney for his client, Jesus Romero, at a capital sentencing [54]

 The state [of Texas] paid defense counsel $11.84 per hour.
-Unfortunately, the justice system got only what it paid for.”
+Unfortunately, the justice system got only what it paid for.”—U.S. Court of Appeals overturning Federico Macias’ death penalty conviction [55]

 The enormity of the death penalty in Texas has overtaken the state’s willingness to mete this punishment out with even a modicum of fairness and due process.
 Of all the factors which determine whether or not a particular defendant will ultimately receive the death penalty, probably the most important is the quality of representation he or she receives.
 In Texas, death penalty defendants are frequently given inexperienced and underpaid attorneys at trial.
 For some critical stages of their appeal, the defendants are given no attorney at all.